Home/About/Methodology

 No press samples.

 We don't accept anything for review.
 Every unit is purchased; the cost is part of our editorial budget.
+This applies to sponsors and non-sponsors equally.

 No anecdotal scores.